 Dr. Sarah Burton is the author of three works of non-fiction and two books for children.
-She served as course director of Cambridge University’s MSt in Creative Writing and has taught at Royal Holloway College, Goldsmiths’ College, the London School of Journalism and the University of Oxford.
-She has also written extensively for BBC History Magazine and has reviwed for the Times, Spectator, Guardian and Independent.
+She was founder-director of Cambridge University’s MSt in Creative Writing and has taught at Royal Holloway College, Goldsmiths’ College and the University of Oxford.
+She currently teaches regularly for the Guardian Masterclass series, as well as for Cambridge University’s Centre for Creative Writing.
+She has written extensively for BBC History Magazine and has reviewed for the Times, Spectator, Guardian and Independent.
 THE STRANGE ADVENTURES OF H is her debut novel for adults.

 Forthcoming Publication: THE STRANGE ADVENTURES OF H - Legend Press - 2020

 Orphaned young, H is sent to live with her wealthy and doting aunt in London.
 London is good to her, and H’s life is a happy one until her lecherous cousin Roger robs her of her innocence, and the plague arrives to take from her the city and the people she loves.
 H is cast out – friendless, pregnant and destitute – into the rapidly emptying streets of London under quarantine.

 When the plague finally lifts, and without a home or family to return to, H falls into the care and employment of Mother Cresswell, an infamous Clerkenwell bawd.
 It is under her watch that H endeavours to make a new kind of life for herself, and to use all the tools at her disposal to ensure that she never falls into poverty again.
 H will face a villain out for revenge, find love in the most unexpected places, and overcome a betrayal that she never could have foreseen – weathering it all, she will charm or scheme her way to the life of freedom and autonomy that she longs for.

 The little known story of the inseparable brother and sister, lights of the Romantic circle, privately haunted by madness.